obinnho00/Software-Architecture-Design/README.md

 # Project Overview
-This project aims to develop a social platform that facilitates the sharing and discovery of movies and TV shows within a community-oriented environment.
-The platform enables users to interact by posting reviews, engaging in discussions, and forming connections with like-minded individuals who share their entertainment preferences.
-Additionally, it incorporates a personalized recommendation engine to suggest new content tailored to users’ interests, based on their activity and social interactions on the platform.
+This project focuses on designing a robust and scalable software architecture to support the development of a social platform for sharing and discovering movies and TV shows.
+The design phase will emphasize creating a modular, maintainable system that integrates seamlessly with advanced recommendation algorithms and social networking features.

-The project integrates elements of social networking and entertainment discovery, creating a unique space for users to connect, discuss, and explore the world of film and television.
+Key design elements include a community-driven framework to facilitate user interactions, personalized content discovery powered by advanced algorithms, and a secure system for managing user profiles and activity.
+The architectural design will prioritize scalability, ensuring the platform can handle increasing user interactions and data processing demands.
+Agile methodologies will be applied to document requirements, refine use cases, and prototype critical components, ensuring the architecture aligns with the project’s objectives and user needs.

 # Objectives
 Build a Community-Driven Platform: Create a space where users can interact, share opinions, and foster meaningful discussions around movies and TV shows.